 Employment After Graduation

-For the students who graduated in August 2017 through May 2018, 84% were employed within six months of graduating.
-There were 50 graduates in 2018.
-42 responded to our request for employment information and 100% of the 42 respondents were employed.
+For the students who graduated between August 2021 through May 2022 and who were actively seeking employment, 90% were employed within six months of graduating.

 The Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook offers more information on the profession of counseling, including a description of the types of work settings, job outlook, earnings, and required qualifications as of 2021/22.
 Additionally, here is some state specific information on employment and wage information for mental health counselors.
 You can also find more helpful information on the CACREP website http://www.cacrep.org/index.html.